-SEBI is the regulator of stock and security market in India.
-SEBI was established by the Government of India in the year 1992 under Securities and Exchange Board of India Act 1992.
+Security Exchang Board of India (SEBI) was established as the regulator for Stock and Security market in India under Securities and Exchange Board of India Act 1992.
 The main object of SEBI is to protect the interests of investors in securities and promotes the development of the securities market through appropriate regulations.

 The following agencies, organizations and entities involved in stock markets and security markets are coming under the purview of SEBI regulations.